About the Seventh Judicial Administrative District,

 The JAD is staffed by a District Court Administrator and a District Secretary.
 The district's Office of Dispute Resolution provides to courts within the district alternative methods of case disposition, including mediation, arbitration and case evaluation.
 Since 1777, the Superior Court has served as the state's general jurisdiction trial court.
 Superior Court is responsible for handling cases involving serious crimes (felonies), civil disputes, real estate matters and family and domestic relations issues.
 Your Superior Court Judges also handle adoptions, supervise the local law library and hear appeals from other courts within their circuit, among other duties.
 Each county has its own Superior Court located at the county seat.
 Single or multiple (up to eight) counties form the State's 49 judicial circuits.
 Each circuit is headed by the Chief Judge who supervises the administration of the court.
 Superior Court operations are supported by trial court administrators at the circuit level and district court administrators at the district level, as well as, by the state Judicial branch office know as the Council of Superior Court Judges of Georgia.

-Lookout Mountain Judicial Circuit
+Cobb Judicial Circuit

 District Court Administrator